kelvin-wenjie-zhang/reddit-project/README.md

 This is a simple ASP.NET app to show post with most upvotes and user with most post for a given subreddit.

 ## Prerequisite
-You need to have Reddit API access and create an application with "installed app" type that has no secret.
+You need to have Reddit API access and create an application with "installed app" type that has no secret, and with redirect uri being "https://localhost:7251/authorize_callback".
 After it is done, you should have the client id and redirect uri which would be used for the input in the web app.

 ## Step 1:
 Open the RedditProject.sln solution in Visual Studio, and then restore Nuget pacakge and build the solution.